MicrosoftDocs/PowerShell-Docs/dsc/dscCiCd.md

 ## Next steps

 This example configures the DNS server `TestAgent1` so that the URL `www.contoso.com` resolves to `TestAgent2`, but it does not actually deploy a website.
 The skeleton for doing so is provided in the repo under the `WebApp` folder.
-You can use the stubs provided to create psake scripts, Pester tests, and DSC configurations to deploy your own webiste.
+You can use the stubs provided to create psake scripts, Pester tests, and DSC configurations to deploy your own website.